herry1234/vs-centos-7/README.md

 * Firewall enabled with SSH allowed
 * Passwords are using SHA512
 * Firstboot disabled
-* SELinux is set to permissive
+* SELinux is set to disabled
 * Timezone is set to UTC
 * Disk is 10GB in size (8GB for / and the rest for swap)
 * Default packages installed